 Our ongoing commitment to environmental sustainability is shared by our employees.
 Daily recycling of paper, cardboard, and cans exemplifies our employees' efforts to incorporate environmental responsibility and sustainability into our day-to-day operations.
-Our corporate leadership has helped facilitate such recycling practices on an individual employee level by working to ensure that easily accessible recycling bins are placed throughout our headquarters facility and other office locations.
+Our Facilities team works to ensure that easily accessible recycling bins are placed throughout our headquarters facility and other office locations.

 We are committed to the ongoing enhancement of environmental responsibility and sustainability practices throughout our operations, and we will continue to consider ways in which we can preserve invaluable natural resources and reduce waste.
-In 2023, we intend to engage with our employees to offer educational opportunities focused on water and waste reduction behaviors as well as topics related to energy efficiency.

-Task Force on Climate-related Financial Disclosures Report 2021
+Task Force on Climate-related Financial Disclosures Report 2022